GautamGupta/bb-legacy-plugins/hidden-forums/trunk/readme.txt

 * Please report this immediately.
 Are you using older plugins?
 Please let me know what the are.
 Please make sure if you are using "My Views" that it is at least version 0.1.1

+= Doesn't work ?! =

+* some people have reported problems when using  multiviews in the .htaccess file - switch to the rewrite rules method

 == License ==

 * CC-GNU-GPL http://creativecommons.org/licenses/GPL/2.0/